 Lessons Learned: Step 2 – Corrective Action and Changes

 The second step is regular (usually weekly) review of project variances.
 The PM and team members decide on corrective action on variances at the weekly status report meeting.
 Then the PM should go through the variances again.
 During this second round, they focus on how to avoid the same variances in the future.
 They also identify other tasks that are likely to have the same issue.
 The focus is on ways to avoid a repeat and it does not take long to identify the options.

 To do this review, the project methodology must give PM’s a reliable method of identifying changes to the approved baseline schedule.
 The organization needs a methodology that gives the PM objective measures of project progress plus the work and cost estimates to measure the variance.

-Post-Project Review: Step 3 – Team Culture and Leadership Style
+Lessons Learned: Step 3 – Team Culture and Leadership Style

 The last step is the periodic assessment of the culture of the project team and the project manager’s leadership style.
 Obviously the project team members’ work attitudes and effectiveness are strongly influenced by the leadership behavior of the PM.
 But even a professional team may suffer in silence about the PM’s leadership rather than take the risk of providing constructive feedback.

 Constructive feedback is very useful so we have to offer a “safe” environment for team members to give it.
 An effective technique is to ask the team to have lunch together once a quarter without the PM.
 They write a summary of the PM’s strengths and weaknesses on which they reached consensus.
 The PM should digest the information but ask no questions about it.
 Most importantly, the PM should not ask them to justify any of the negative feedback.
 That makes the PM appear defensive.
 Good project managers act on negative feedback and make themselves better.
 Bad PM’s can’t handle the criticism and learn nothing.